Cuprate/monero-serai/coordinator/substrate/README.md

 The canonical event stream is available without provision of a validator's public key.
 The ephemeral event stream requires provision of a validator's public key.
 Both are ordered within themselves, yet there are no ordering guarantees across the two.

+Additionally, a collection of tasks are defined to publish data onto Serai:

+- `SetKeysTask`, which sets the keys generated via DKGs onto Serai.
+- `PublishBatchTask`, which publishes `Batch`s onto Serai.
+- `PublishSlashReportTask`, which publishes `SlashReport`s onto Serai.